samsymons/samsymons.com/source/articles/2015-07-22-how-traceroute-works.html.markdown

 tags: networking
 ---

-After taking Stanford's [introductory networking course][1] earlier this year, I decided it would be fun exercise to put some of that knowledge into practice and go about recreating traceroute in Go.
+After taking Stanford's [introductory networking course][1] earlier this year, I decided it would be fun exercise to put some of that knowledge into practice and go about recreating traceroute in Rust.
 Traceroute is a neat little program; it ties together a bunch of networking protocols in a relatively simple way, making for a good test of a language's networking APIs.

 ### A Brief Overview of Network Protocols